 Dominik Wujastyk was born in London, and spent much of his childhood in Sudan, Uganda and Malta.
 He has degrees in Physics, and Sanskrit with Pali, and a doctorate in Sanskrit from Oxford University.
 He has published and taught on the history of Indian medicine and science, the history of Sanskrit grammar, Indian miniature painting, the study and preservation of Sanskrit manuscripts, and the history of yoga philosophy.
 His books include A Handlist of Sanskrit and Prakrit Manuscripts, Metarules of Paninian Grammar, Critical Edition Typesetting (with John Lavagnino), and The Roots of Ayurveda.
 He currently holds the Singhmar Chair in Classical Indian Society and Polity at the University of Alberta, Canada.

 Up-to-date information about Dr Wujastyk’s work, his CV and publications, many of them downloadable, can be found here.
+His university home page is here.

 Selected Recent Publications